 Protest Archive- Colectivo Campo del Cielo (2012) | Installation

-The project seriously violated the rights of the indigenous people, as it did the international conventions (ILO Art.169) and the Argentine Constitution (art.75 - Inc.17).
-Mainstream news stations both in Argentina and Germany were however equally unresponsive to our calls.
-And the scandal did not reach European news until Documenta 13 released a press statement that they had decided to "suspend the transportation" of the meteorite.
-The reason was not specified, nothing was mentioned about the Moqoit's protests.
-In fact, according to Documenta's press release entitled "El Chaco", the Moqoit were allegedly in favour of the project.
+According to the artists, the project aimed to "denounce the theft of cultural and natural heritage by repeating and reversing the colonial trajectory of goods, materials, and people."
+Once the Moqoit people became aware of these intentions, they initiated protests against the meteorite's transfer; however, despite expressing their dissent, they were excluded from any decision-making processes.
+The project severely infringed upon the rights of the indigenous population, violating international conventions (ILO Art.169) and the Argentine Constitution (art.75 - Inc.17).
+Nevertheless, mainstream news outlets in both Argentina and Germany were similarly unresponsive to our appeals.
+The controversy did not gain traction in European media until Documenta 13 issued a press statement announcing their decision to "suspend the transportation" of the meteorite.
+The rationale was not disclosed, and there was no mention of the Moqoit's protests.
+In fact, according to Documenta's press release titled "El Chaco," the Moqoit were purportedly supportive of the project.

-Months later, close to the opening of the Documenta press conference on the 6th of June 2012, an article was published in Monopol and Art Magazin, explaining the reasons why Faivovich and Goldberg's project failed.
-The article "Die Himmelstürmer" written by Heinz Peter Schwerfel featured in the June edition of Art Magazin, was written in the form of a laid-back holiday reportage, describing a journey he made with the artists to Argentina, which concluded in the following manner:
+Months later, just before the Documenta press conference scheduled for June 6, 2012, an article appeared in Monopol and Art Magazin, detailing the reasons behind the failure of Faivovich and Goldberg's project.
+The piece titled "Die Himmelstürmer," authored by Heinz Peter Schwerfel, was featured in the June issue of Art Magazin and was presented in the style of a relaxed holiday report, recounting a trip he took with the artists to Argentina, which concluded with the following statement:

 "Then came the Indian separatists, incited by an ethno-astronomer, who preached that during the 100 days of the Documenta exhibition, the lack of magnetic radiation in El Chaco would result in a major infringement in the balance of nature."